 One of the main ways to promote your online event is to use your social media channels.
 Using both organic and paid posts to promote your webinar will provide you with registrations from your followers and new audiences.
-Research shows that including images in your doubles engagement across Twitter and Facebook but not all of us are blessed with design skills.
+Research shows that including images in your posts boosts engagement across Twitter and Facebook but not all of us are blessed with design skills.
 However by using Canva’s preset social media templates you can quickly create engagement-ready images to promote your online event.

 Continuing on the social media theme, it’s important to make sure your posts get the best possible reach.
 Tweaking your targeting is vital, but one thing that sometimes gets overlooked is the image itself.
 Facebook can prevent your ad from running if the image has too much text.
 To make sure your image will pass their tests, Facebook have created this image checking tool which gives you a rating so you can see if your advert will run normally or if it’s reach will be lower.

 Did you know over 30 million PowerPoint presentations are created every day?